mmtk/mmtk-core/docs/tutorial/src/mygc/ss/alloc.md

 ## Change the plan implementation

-Next, in `global.rs`, replace the old immortal (nogc) space with two copyspaces.
+Next, in `mygc/global.rs`, replace the old immortal (nogc) space with two copyspaces.

 ### Imports